 In this post, Klarity will explore those factors to shed some light on the problem.
 Additionally, we will offer some suggestions for coping with the challenges this shortage presents—including Adderall alternatives that can keep your ADHD symptoms from negatively impacting your day-to-day functioning during the shortage.

-Klarity connects everyday people with ADHD-trained medical providers who can diagnose and prescribe medication online.
-We’ve already helped 30,000+ Americans access fast and affordable online ADHD, anxiety, depression, and insomnia treatments, and now we’re ready to help you.
+Klarity connects everyday people with ADHD-trained medical providers who can diagnose and prescribe medication online—including Adderall alternatives.
+We’ve already helped thousands of Americans access fast and affordable online ADHD treatments, and now we’re ready to help you.